Azra Raza

-Azra Raza is the Chan Soon-Shiong Professor of Medicine and Director of Myelodysplastic Syndrome (MDS) Center at Columbia University.
+Azra Raza is the Chan Soon-Shiong Professor of Medicine and director of the Myelodysplastic Syndrome (MDS) Center at Columbia University.
 She has previously held positions at Roswell Park Comprehensive Cancer Center, University of Cincinnati, Rush University, and the University of Massachusetts.
 Raza's research focuses on myelodysplastic syndrome and acute myeloid leukemia.

-Most recently, she is the author of The First Cell: And the Human Cost of Pursuing Cancer to the Last.
+She is the author of The First Cell: And the Human Cost of Pursuing Cancer to the Last.